sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ```
 By the way, the `autoreconf` step may take quite a while -- be patient!

 Now to configure Shairport Sync.
-In this walkthrough, it will be configured for an `alsa` output device.
+In this walkthrough, it is configured for an `alsa` output device.

 A list of `alsa` output devices is given at the end of the help information.
 For example, on a Raspberry Pi, at the end of the output from the command `$ shairport-sync -h`, the following appears:

 ```
 ...